Every 4 minutes, one person is diagnosed with a blood cancer

 In 1988, the first successful cord blood transplant occurred for the treatment of Fanconi Anemia.
 At that time, it was the only disease discovered that could be effectively treated with cord blood stem cells.

-Today, the list of FDA-approved therapies has exploded to include over 80 diseases and conditions, many of which were previously considered incurable.
+Today, the list of standard, routine therapies has exploded to include over 80 diseases and conditions, many of which were previously considered incurable.2

-To date, there have been more than 85,000 patients treated with cord blood transplants.2
+To date, there have been more than 45,000 patients treated with cord blood transplants and more than 25,000 have been cured.3,4

 Cord blood banking saves the vital stem cells contained within your baby’s umbilical cord blood and umbilical cord tissue for your family.
-This valuable resource is available to you very quickly if your child or a family member is diagnosed with a disease or condition that can be effectively treated or cured with a stem cell treatment.
+This valuable resource is available to you very quickly if your child or a family member is diagnosed with a disease or condition that can be effectively treated or cured with a cord blood or cord tissue stem cell treatment.

 Choosing to save your baby’s stem cells may be one of the most important decisions you make during your pregnancy.